Epirius/Obsidian-Notes/Concurrent programming/Parallel programming.md

 Its about increasing performance by using more hardware its about doing lots of things at the same time

+the goal is to maximize the use of available hardware.

 #multi-threading
 #concurrency
 #non-deterministic